-I like to dress the salad with a simple vinaigrette made with olive oil, cider vinegar, dijon mustard and a touch of honey.
+I like to use Tuscan kale in this dish since the leaves are more tender and milder in flavor than curly kale.
+I dress the salad with a simple vinaigrette made with olive oil, cider vinegar, dijon mustard and a touch of honey.
 Because the kale is raw, when you add the dressing, massage it into the leaves.
-It will not only help the kale absorb the dressing, it will also help break down the leaves and tenderize them.
+It not only helps the kale absorb the dressing, it will also tenderizes the leaves.
 To read all about the nutritional benefits of kale, CLICK HERE.

 You’ll pretty much get it all with this dish- protein, fiber, antioxidants, healthy fats (including omega-3s), and several essential vitamins and minerals.
 Enjoy!

 - 1 bunch (10 ounces) Tuscan (also called Lacinato) kale